isomerpages/imda-oin/_ongoing-national-innovation-challenges/1a-national-challenge-1.md

           <h5>What We Are Looking For</h5>

 We envision an affordable cloud-based AI-enabled computer vision empowered cameras to identify and flag out potential safety hazards by providing predictive and timely alerts to the relevant construction sites’ stakeholders.
-The stakeholders would be able to assign the most appropriate response party to intervene and take appropriate actions to remove or mitigate the potential threats.
+The stakeholders would be able to assign the most appropriate response party to intervene and take appropriate actions to remove or mitigate the potential threats.<br><br>

 <a href="https://gov-pact.ipi-singapore.org/challenges/challenge-statement-3-augmenting-safety-inspections-building-andor-infrastructure" >Learn More</a>